 The use of valves, cams, and timing systems in four-strokes made it relatively easy to fine-tune them for better emissions.
 Amid increasingly strict EPA regulations of the 70s and 80s, it was more economically viable for manufacturers to invest in four-stroke engines than to spend years and millions researching how to make a two-stroke engine achieve the same result.

-Despite the higher showroom cost of four-stroke motorcycles, the (largely non-riding) public embraced this shift because those noisy smoke-belching two-strokes were the reason they couldn’t see the Hollywood sign on their way to work every morning.
+Despite the higher initial cost of four-stroke motorcycles, the public and their lawmakers (many of whom didn’t ride at all) embraced this technology because in their eyes those noisy smoke-belching two-strokes were the reason they couldn’t see the Hollywood sign on their way to work every morning.

 Major brands like Honda and Yamaha continued to embrace two-strokes well into the 90s, and the sport of Motocross did as well.
-Hardly any four-strokes could compete against the super light and insanely powerful two-strokes in sanctioned racing, and two-strokes were winning championships left and right.
+Hardly any four-strokes could compete against the super light and insanely powerful two-strokes in sanctioned racing, and two-strokes were winning championships left and right well into that decade.

-That all came to a head in 1998, when the AMA handed down a landmark ruling that four-stroke dirt bikes up to 450cc could compete against 250cc two-strokes to even out that 30% power advantage.
+That all came to a head in 1998, when the AMA handed down a landmark ruling that four-stroke dirt bikes up to 450cc could compete against 250cc two-strokes to even out the power advantage.
 In the following years the pros switched over to four-stroke bikes, and since the public tends to buy whatever the pros ride, two-strokes quickly went the way of the dodo.

-Except one Austrian company didn’t get the memo.
-(KTM)
+But one company didn’t get the memo.